stackbit-projects/curious-steel-47a50/content/pages/index.md

           ### Social Media

           Google, Facebook, TikTok, LinkedIn — what should you use, and how?
 And how do you know that it's actually working?
 Build a social media strategy like a pro.
+      - content: |-
+          ### Seeing What Works

+          There is no shortage of analytics tools for marketing campaigns — email platforms, data centers, campaign dashboards and app attribution...
+How to choose the right tools that will work for you.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: small